top of page

 To define “digitally accessible,” Johns Hopkins follows WCAG 2.1 AA (Web Content Accessibility Guidelines) success criteria put forth by the World Wide Web Consortium.
 These success criteria will help make our learning environment one that provides equitable opportunity and usability for all individuals, and enable us to reach and interact with the most people possible without the need for further adaptation.

 The expectations toward meeting these guidelines are that faculty will, at a minimum, embrace a set of best practices.
 Of course, faculty are encouraged to do more than this to grow their comprehension and implementation of digital accessibility.
 As a start, they can go beyond the minimum expectations to learn more about Authoring Accessible Materials.
 Additionally, faculty may attend a class or workshop specific to accessibility or the related discipline of Universal Design for Learning.
 Another opportunity is for faculty to familiarize themselves with this simplified WCAG checklist maintained by WebAIM (Web Accessibility in Mind).
+And then there are Best Practices in Accessibility, extending beyond the digital resources.

-Skip to Checklist
+Skip to simplified Checklist

 Use Templates